sakkarose/NTRU/README.md

 At the moment, there is only **NTRUEncrypt** (& **NTRUDecrypt**), **NTRUSign** might be there any time soon.

+## Installation
+- No installation needed, but you need to have `sympy` and `numpy` in python.
+- After that you can run the program by executing the `main.py` file .
+- Also pypy3 is optional.

 ## Generating Keys
 ### Parameters [2]